Heise Entrepreneurial Spirit Award

 Smiley's Pizzeria & Fun Zone

-Winners of the presitgious Autumn Glory Festival Golden Ambassador award have made major contributions to tourism in Garrett County and the Autumn Glory Festival.
+Winners of the prestigious Autumn Glory Festival Golden Ambassador award have made major contributions to tourism in Garrett County.
 The winner of the Golden Ambassador award is announced at the Annual Autumn Glory Kick Off Reception.

-The nomination form for the 2017 Golden Ambassador is now available.
-To nominate someone for this prestigious award, please complete the nomination form and return it by September 8 by emailing it to email@example.com, faxing it to 301.387.2080 attention Sarah or by mailing it to, or dropping it off at, The Garrett County CHamber of Commerce 15 Visitors Center Drive McHenry, MD 21541.
+The nomination form for the 2019 Golden Ambassador is now available.
+To nominate someone for this prestigious award, please complete the nomination form and return it by September 6, 2019 by emailing it to email@example.com, faxing it to 301.387.2080 attention Sarah or by mailing it to, or dropping it off at, The Garrett County Chamber of Commerce 15 Visitors Center Drive McHenry, MD 21541.

 Past Recipients of the Golden Ambassador